matheusribef/Subwar-Surfers-AI/README.md

 # Subway-Surfers-AI

-A deep Q-Learning network for Subway Surfers PC Game
+A deep convolutional neural network with Q-learning implementation for Subway Surfers PC Game

 Play in 1024x768